Pluscarden ELGIN IV30 8TZ

-This was the inspiration for the recently built PLUSCADEN CROFTS whose architecture mirrors that of their 19th century predecessors but with a 21st Century technology and luxury.
+This was the inspiration for the recently built PLUSCARDEN CROFTS whose architecture mirrors that of their 19th century predecessors but with a 21st Century technology and luxury.

 Whilst a bath in front of the fire would have been the main washing facility 100 years ago these properties have monsoon style showers and for the ultimate in relaxation wood fired hot tubs to give a unique chemical free spa experience.

-The main bedroom is in the mezzanine floor and covers the whole length of the house with traditional rough sawn timber walls.
+The main bedroom at Pluscarden Crofts is in the mezzanine floor and covers the entire length of the house with traditional rough sawn timber walls.

 The welcome pack includes local milk bread and butter.